Alexa Collins Leaves Little To The Imagination In Black Lingerie

 Alexa Collins looked smoking hot in a snapshot that was shared on her Instagram page on September 22.
-The photo captured Alexa lounging around her bra and panties, and it added some serious heat to her already scorching Instagram feed.
+The photo captured Alexa lounging around in her bra and panties, and it added some serious heat to her already scorching Instagram feed.

 The photo saw Alexa posed on a leather chair and a geotag in the update indicated that she was in Miami, Florida.
 The window beside her was treated with semi-sheer curtains that allowed an abundance of sunshine to spill onto her bronze figure.
 There also appeared to be an umbrella resting on the wall behind the chair.
 Alexa knelt on the masculine piece of furniture, cocking her head to the side and giving an alluring stare into the camera.
 She placed one hand on her upper thigh and grabbed a bag of products with the opposite.